peggymmf/API-assignment/README-Template.md

 ### Installation

-Libraries need to be installed: -Flask -pandas -tablib
+Libraries need to be installed:

 Flask